absyro/botstudio-hub/content/docs/functional-system/default-nodes.md

 - `get_global_variables`: This function retrieves a list of all available global variables in JSON format.
 - `get_inputs`: This function returns an array containing all connected JSON input output values.
 It returns an array because Python nodes can have multiple connected JSON inputs.

-{{< callout context="caution" >}}
+{{< callout context="note" >}}
-Python nodes are presently in an experimental phase and are subject to potential changes in the future.
+Python nodes have a memory limit of 20 MB.
+If the code process exceeds this limit, it will terminate without producing any results.
+Additionally, if there are syntax errors, bugs, or resource limitations in the code, the result will be the default outcome, with no outputs or global variables generated for the next node.
 {{< /callout >}}